FAQ

 I have submitted an AMCAS application, but have not yet received the secondary application.
 What should I do?

-We do send secondary applications to all applicants who designate GW Medical School on their AMCAS application.
-Please note that it does take time to transmit your completed AMCAS application to our office.
-If you have not received a secondary and it has been more than a week since you submitted your AMCAS application, please email us at medadmit@gwu.edu to let us know.
+We send secondary applications to all applicants who designate the GW School of Medicine and Health Sciences on their AMCAS application.
+Please note that it does take time to transmit your completed AMCAS application to our office and we start receiving these transmission in mid-July.
+If you have not received a secondary application and it is past late-July and/or it has been more than a week since you submitted your AMCAS application, please email us at medadmit@gwu.edu.

 How can I check the status of my file?